VUnit/vunit/docs/check/user_guide.rst

 The first parameter is the boolean expression to check and the second parameter is the error message issued if the expression is false.
-Assuming this check fails and you haven't changed the default settings for the default checker the error message will be
+Assuming this check fails and you haven't changed the default settings for the default checker the error message will be something like

 .. code-block:: console

-    ERROR: Expected active read enable at this point
+    10000 ps - check -  ERROR - Expected active read enable at this point

-If you wish to have another log level than the default one set by ``checker_init`` you can override this for each check call.
+If you wish to have another log level than the default one set by ``new_checker`` you can override this for each check call.
 For example

 .. code-block:: vhdl